m8pple/arch2-2019-cw/readme.md

 your code plays by the rules, and the creator of any Binary will assume the same of your Simulator.

-The target Evironment will be Ubuntu 16, with the standard GNU toolchain installed (i.e. `g++`, `make`), standard command line utilities, and bash.
-The lab Unix install should be a model of this environment, so anything that works in the lab should be correct.
+The target Evironment will be Ubuntu 18.04, with the standard GNU toolchain installed (i.e. `g++`, `make`), standard command line utilities, and bash.
+The lab dual-boot Unix install should be a model of this environment, so anything that works in the lab should be correct.
 Feel free to use other environments during testing and development, but you should test in the target environment too.